 90 degree angle in the arm, when your pole is at a 90 degree angle with the ground.
 Maybe we should call this the rule of 90?

-This is generally the right length for most flat to moderate terrain.
+This is generally the right hiking pole height for most flat to moderate terrain.
 But when you start to hike on steeper inclines and declines, there are some great reasons to consider adjusting the length.

 Once you find that length, take a look at your pole, and make a mental note of the number (length in cm) you’ve adjusted it to.
 You’ll need to remember this number a lot, especially if you adjust for uphill and downhill conditions, as we’re about to describe.